Self-clean smoke

 Is it normal for my GE JTS5000SNSS to smoke during the self-clean cycle?

-Some light smoke is normal during self-clean as food residue burns off, but heavy or persistent smoke usually means excess grease buildup inside the oven cavity.
+Some light smoke is expected during self-clean as food residue burns off, but heavy or persistent smoke usually indicates excess grease buildup inside the oven cavity.
 Wiping out loose debris before starting the cycle can significantly reduce smoking.

 How long does the self-clean smoke typically last?

-Smoke generally subsides within the first 30 to 45 minutes of the self-clean cycle on the JTS5000SNSS.
-If smoke continues beyond that point, stop the cycle and clean out remaining residue manually.
+On the JTS5000SNSS, smoke generally subsides within the first 30 to 45 minutes of the self-clean cycle.
+If smoke continues beyond that point, stop the cycle and clean out any remaining residue manually.

 Should I open windows when running self-clean on my GE wall oven?